JDongian/python-jamo/docs/source/index.rst

 ------------------

 The python-jamo module is designed to be simple and lightweight.
 There are no classes to wrap Hangul strings or jamo characters.
-Many functions have string or generator equivalents.
-All string-generator pairs are shown below:
+Below are two important string generator pairs:

 +---------------------+-----------------+
 | Generator Function  | String Function |